 This White Paper sets out how the UK Government will implement the final Withdrawal Agreement in UK law.

 This White Paper sets out the basis of the UK Government’s position on the framework it would like to develop once the UK has left the EU on Exit Day.

 The Government has set out provisions for EU citizens coming to the UK after EU exit in the event of a no deal.
-It has also published information and advice for EU citizens who would like to continue living in the UK after December 2020.
+In March 2019 it launched a dedicated website that provides more information about the scheme and how to apply.

 The House of Commons provides regular updates on the latest developments and discussions as the negotiations between the UK and the EU take place.

 Each member state has a competent authority for architects.
 Competent authorities are responsible for recognising professional qualifications and facilitating the movement of appropriately qualified individuals for the purposes of registration as an architect.
 ARB publishes a list of these competent authorities.

 24 Jan 2019: MHCLG Guidance: The system for recognising EU qualified architects in the UK in the event of a ‘no deal’ Brexit